Home

 Keep in mind you can adjust the "heat" in the sauce by varying the amount of chipotle chile you add.

-Slice open the chile and remove the seeds with a knife.
-If you want just a little zip to your sauce, start out with just a teaspoon of minced pepper.
+Slice open the chipotle chile and remove the seeds with a knife.
+If you want just a little zip to your sauce, start out with just a teaspoon of this minced pepper.
 Taste it and add more if desired.

 Add all the ingredients except the yogurt to a sauce pan over very low heat and stir well.